 As Vice President for Professional Development, Danielle is responsible for planning chapter events of value to our members that also reflect the vision of the Chapter.
 Danielle communicates and coordinates with speakers, event site staff and collaborates with the board members to manage all aspects of each event.
 In addition to regular chapter events, she is also responsible for special events to provide additional value and development to the members’ experience including the annual chapter conference, special interest groups, workshops/seminars, etc. Danielle collaborates with the VPs of Communication and Marketing to promote events.
 Danielle collaborates with the Chapter President to set appropriate goals and performance measures to ensure the chapter is meeting goals and providing meaningful events for members’ Professional Development.
 Danielle can be reached at firstname.lastname@example.org.

-Anthony Palazzolo, CPLP® is a Senior Business Analyst and Training Specialist with Moneta Group.
-Anthony is responsible for new employee training and process centralization at Moneta Group.
+Anthony Palazzolo, CPLP® is a Business Process and Training Analyst with Moneta Group.
+Anthony is responsible for new employee, business process and system training at Moneta Group.

 As Vice President of Community Engagement, Anthony serves as a liaison between the chapter and local community, educational, and nonprofit groups.
 He manages and promotes community engagement within the chapter by developing and executing initiatives, programs, and outreach efforts.
 Anthony can be reached via email at email@example.com.

 Danielle Buscher, CPLP is a learning and development professional in the credit union industry with 8 years of experience.
 As the learning and development manager for West Community Credit Union, Danielle is responsible for designing and delivering a variety of learning programs.
 She is a certified professional of learning and performance and is scheduled to graduate in May 2017 with a MS in Human Resources and Organizational Development from the University of Louisville.